Sagar district

 The district has an area of 10,252 km², and a population of 2,378,458 (2011 census), an increase of 45% or by 732,260 inhabitants from its 1991 population of 1,646,198.
 Sagar district is dominated by Sonis, Jains and Yadavs.

 As of 2011, it is the third most populous district of Madhya Pradesh, after Indore and Jabalpur.

-The tropic of cancer passes through Sagar district.
+Sagar is the largest city of the Sagar district.
+Bina Sagar is the second largest city and important industrial city of the district.
+Bina has Bina Thermal Power Plant, Bina Refinery, Railway MEMU shed and a major railway junction of Madhya Pradesh state.